 - Critical analysis

 I hope that you enjoy your LLM at UWE.
-In addition to Henry and Coralie, I am here to help develop your academic skills.
-We will be running workshops throughout the term, as well as, one-to-one sessions, so stay tuned.
+In addition to Henry and Sam, I am here to help develop your academic skills.
+We will be running workshops throughout the term so stay tuned.

 If you have any further questions you can contact me via email: Amy2.Man@uwe.ac.uk